 1. A nomination can be submitted by a scholar or a group of scholars based at any instititution of higher learning (University, research institutions, academy of sciences).
-We also welcome nominations from doctoral students and practitioners.
+We also welcome nominations from doctoral students.

 2. The nominations must be written in English and should contain no fewer than 500 words.
 There is no maximum word count provided that the nomination letter is kept at a reasonable length.
 In your nomination letter, you are asked to present a coherent argument for why you believe the nominee deserves to be rewarded the Johan Skytte Prize.